 Current Drought Conditions

-Statewide Drought Watch In Effect
+Statewide Drought Watch and Western Drought Warning

 The drought watch is triggered by the State Drought Index, which reflects precipitation levels, reservoir/lake levels, and stream flow and groundwater levels in nine designated drought regions throughout New York.
 Each of these indicators is assigned a weighted value based on its significance to various uses in a region.